proximax-storage/xpx-dfms-devportal-docs/docs/guides/different_flows/contract_lifecycle.md

 - IDE or text editor
 - Have one running [owner/client](../../roles/owner.md) node
-- Have at least one running [replicator](../../roles/replicator.md) node
+- Have at least one running [Storage Replicator Node](../../roles/replicator.md) node

 ## Example